codlark/cls-docs/docs/Elements-and-Properties.md

 All elements share these properties.

  - `type: TYPE` - the type of the element, as listed above.
-This must be a literal value like the values used in the special sections; this means that briks will not be evaluated.
+This must be a literal value like the values used in the special sections; this means that macros will not be evaluated.
 Default value is `none`.
  - `position: X, Y` - the position of the element.
 Default value for both is `0`.
 Composite property.
 Allowed values are any of
      - A number with units `px`, `in`, or `mm`, either positive or negative.
 This positions the element's upper left to its container's upper left.
 This is considered the standard positioning scheme.
      - A number with units `px`, `in`, or `mm`, and with the sign `^`.
 This positions the element's lower right to its container's lower right.
 This and the above type can be combined, eg `position: 1/4in, ^1/4in` would position an element based on it's lower left.